conneroisu/cpre281-finalproj/README.md

 ##### Summary

-Esssentially, the Instruction Memory module in the single-cycle MIPS processor acts as a read-only memory that stores the program instructions.
+Essentially, the Instruction Memory module in the single-cycle MIPS processor acts as a read-only memory that stores the program instructions.
 It fetches instructions based on the provided memory address and outputs the complete instruction along with its control bits and function code for further processing by other components of the processor.